 Web hosting is a server(either cloud server or not) that contains the code and configuration of your website.
 All your website code hosts on web hosting.
 The same idea that you(code) live in your house(web hosting).
 The sample of web hosting is InterServer.Net.

-Then navigate to NameServers section and add the DNS Nameserver which you can find it from your web hosting.
+Then navigate to the NameServers section and add the DNS Nameserver which you can find it from your web hosting.
 How to find it?
-Login to cPanel of your web hosting and look for DNS NameServers or ask the web hosting support where to find it if you can not find.
+Login to cPanel of your web hosting and look for DNS NameServers or ask the web hosting support where to find it if you can not find it.

 <!DOCTYPE html> <html> <body> <h1>My First Heading</h1> <p>My first paragraph.</p> </body> </html>